Sheldenshi/ERC20Deflationary/README.md

 ** Reward, reflect, and distribute are used interchangeably in code comments.

 An ERC20 Token that charges a + b + c % of transaction fees.
-- a% of a transaction will be automatically add to the liquidity pool and be locked.
+- a% of a transaction will be automatically added to the liquidity pool and locked.
-- b% of a transaction will be redistribute(reflect) to all holders.
+- b% of a transaction will be redistribute(reflected) to all holders.
 - c% of a transaction will be burnt.